BellRing Brands (BRBR)

 12. Balance Sheet Assessment

-13. Key Takeaways from BellRing Brands’s Q3 Results
+13. Key Takeaways from BellRing Brands’s Q4 Results

 14. Is Now The Time To Buy BellRing Brands?

-There are definitely a lot of things to like about BellRing Brands.
-To kick things off, its revenue growth was impressive over the last three years.
-And while its projected EPS for the next year is lacking, its volume growth has been in a league of its own.
+In our opinion, BellRing Brands is a solid company.
+First off, its revenue growth was good over the last three years.
+And while its declining operating margin shows the business has become less efficient, its volume growth has been in a league of its own.
 On top of that, its stellar ROIC suggests it has been a well-run company historically.

-Wall Street analysts have a consensus one-year price target of $37.73 on the company (compared to the current share price of $31.13), implying they see 21.2% upside in buying BellRing Brands in the short term.
+Wall Street analysts have a consensus one-year price target of $35.86 on the company (compared to the current share price of $24.39).